G.R.O. – Gender Resource Office

 Resource Guide to TCU for LGBTQIA+ Students

-In Jarvis Hall on the second floor, there is a brand-new safe space for study and socializing.
+Located in the Intercultural Center in the Brown-Lupton University Union on the first floor, there is a space for study and socializing.
 It will be staffed by allies and will be open for any students, especially those who fall into a minority group, such as LGBTQIA+ students.

 There will be a monthly social and a large amount of resources and staff support available at GRO, as well as extensive collaborative event programming across the campus.

 The TCU Library provides a library guide for LGBTQIA students.

 For the months of September 2018 and the Summer of 2019, there have been exhibitions on federal LGBTQ archives in the main library exhibition as well as a chronological exhibition of LGBTQIA+ history, through various media, alongside a celebration of Stonewall.

 Librarians/Research Assistant Allies who specialize in LGBTQ+ literature or film